KmanOz/Sonoff-HomeAssistant/README.md

 Even though I have called the project Sonoff-HomeAssistant, the switch could be used for many of the other home automation systems that uses a Mosquitto broker.
 In saying that, Im not sure why you would want to use anything else other than [Home Assistant](https://home-assistant.io/) :D It's just awesome!

-Speaking of Home Assistant, I have included a snippet of how to setup the [switch](https://home-assistant.io/components/switch.mqtt/) component in configuration.yaml as well.
+Speaking of Home Assistant, I have included a snippet of how to setup the [switch](https://home-assistant.io/components/switch.mqtt/) component in configuration.yaml and if you have installed Version 1.0t the [sensor](https://home-assistant.io/components/sensor.mqtt/) component as well.

-And finally, I did this to get begginers up and running quickly with HomeAssistant and Sonoff.
-I hope it helps :D
+And finally, I did this to help beginners get up and running quickly with HomeAssistant and Sonoff.

 # Installation

 ## 1. Clone the Repository

 Clone the **Sonoff-HomeAssistant** repository to your local machine.
+Copy the required version to your Arduino directory.

 ``` bash
 $ git clone https://github.com/KmanOz/Sonoff-HomeAssistant